-Like many things in life, there are both pros and cons of debt settlement as a means of negotiating credit card payoff.
-Depending on where you are at financially, there can be benefits of debt settlement, but those benefits could also be offset by unintended financial downsides.
+Like many things in life, there are both pros and cons of debt settlement.
+Depending on where you are financially, there can be benefits of debt settlement, but those benefits could also be offset by unintended financial hardships.

 Maybe you’ve taken out a loan or two, only to find yourself overwhelmed by high debt payments?
 Maybe you’ve worked your whole life, retired, and are now living on a fixed income, and something has created a financial burden that has left you in significant debt?